 In this panel, the Cauliflower Railroad Satellite (mispelled as “Satellilte”) is said to be near Kurogane river; such a river does not exist in the real world nor is it mentioned in the game.
 Could it be a reference to the Kurogane Kingdom in the Kurayami Dance manga, a part of the cross promotion going on between said manga and The Silver Case re-release?

-For those of you interested, while the phisical edition of this comic was only included in the PC & the PS4 limited edition boxes, a digital copy can be purchased on Steam and on GOG as DLC for the game.
+For those of you interested, while the phisical edition of this comic was only included in the PC, PS4 & Switch limited edition boxes, a digital copy can be purchased on Steam and on GOG as DLC for the game.